PetrKryslUCSD/FinEtools.jl/README.md

 ## News

+- 03/15/2023: Changed strategy when assembling into the COO format.
 - 03/10/2023: Genericity of arguments enabled in the assembly module.
 - 12/27/2022: Added T4 and T10 cylinder meshing routines.
 - 11/03/2022: Added extraction of outer surface of solid.